USMLE

 Students must pass USMLE Step 1 to begin their clinical training.
 The exam tests the general principles of the basic medical sciences.
 Students don’t need to know it all, but they do need a solid foundation of medical knowledge and skills.

 Many students take the USMLE Step 1 in April around the end of their second year of medical school, but Step 1 can be taken year-round.
-Students are expected to sit for Step 1 within 15 weeks after completion of basic medical sciences.
+Students are expected to sit for Step 1 within 15 weeks after completion of the Medical Sciences curriculum.

 USMLE STEP 2